gefarion/TruffleMATE/Documentation/Experiments.md

 The command for running all the experiments always includes the -G option.
 This runs TruffleMate in interpreted mode.
 We strongly recommend to run the experiments with just in time compilation enabled.
 To do so, TruffleMate requires the installation of the [Graal compiler](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index-2301583.html).
 We suggest to download the latest binaries from the official oracle site and then configure TruffleMate's [executable script](https://github.com/charig/TruffleMATE/blob/papers/TSE2017/som) so that it points to the right binary.
-Note that the experiments of the paper were run with Graal version 0.19 and thus this version is required for a proper reproduction.
+Then just remove the -G option from every command. **Note that the experiments of the paper were run with Graal version 0.19 and thus this version is required for a proper reproduction**.
-Then just remove the -G option from every command.

 Benchmarks are run by a harness.
 The harness takes three parameters: benchmark name, number of iterations, and problem size.
 The benchmark name corresponds to a class or file of a benchmark.
 The number of iterations defines how often a benchmark should be executed.